Fiat Chrysler to pay more than $700 million over U.S. diesel emissions claims: sources

 U.S. and California regulators stepped up scrutiny of diesel vehicles after Volkswagen AG (VOWG_p.DE) admitted in 2015 to illegally installing software in U.S. vehicles for years to evade emissions standards.

 VW has agreed to pay more than $25 billion in the United States for claims from owners, environmental regulators, states and dealers.
-U.S. regulators have also been probing diesel emissions in Daimler AG’s (DAIGn.DE) U.S. Mercedes Benz vehicles.
+Regulators have also been probing diesel emissions in Daimler AG’s (DAIGn.DE) U.S. Mercedes Benz vehicles.

+VW also paid $4.3 billion in 2017 in U.S. civil and criminal fines and pleaded guilty to three criminal felony counts to resolve the Justice Department’s investigation.

 Fiat Chrysler still faces an ongoing criminal investigation by the Justice Department.